flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 ## Recovering to Normal Law
 Recovering to Normal Law is not guaranteed and may not be possible depending on the type of failure.
-In general, when the failure that caused Alternate Law is fixed, normal law should be operational again.
+In general, when the failure that caused Alternate Law is fixed, Normal Law should be operational again.
 To rectify issues with the plane, work through the ECAM Actions and refer to the "STS" ECAM Page.